Aftermarket auto warranties offer a wide range of coverage for breakdowns and repairs.

-Aftermarket auto warranties also provide more flexibility compared to factory or dealer warranties.
+Aftermarket auto warranties also provide more flexibility compared to factory or dealership warranties.
 For example, factory extended warranties usually have to be purchased before the standard warranty expires.
 In some cases, you have to get an extended warranty at the time you purchase your new car – how would you know if you need one that early?

 In contrast, aftermarket auto warranties can be added on at any point in time.
 They can also last a lot longer compared to factory extended warranties.
-For example, Toyota’s longest extended warranty lasts until 125,000 miles, but plans from our top aftermarket picks can last up to 200,000 or 250,000 miles.
+For example, Toyota’s longest extended warranty coverage lasts until 125,000 miles, but plans from our top aftermarket picks can last up to 200,000 or 250,000 miles.

 What Perks Come With Aftermarket Auto Warranties?

 Now, many drivers like to stick with dealer-backed coverage for the other perks that come along with it.
 However, you can get many of the same perks with aftermarket options, too.
 Here are a few perks that you can find from some of the best providers:

 - 24-hour roadside assistance and towing

 - Rental car reimbursement

 Based on quotes we received from more than 30 warranty companies, the average cost of an extended warranty is about $2,862.
 Aftermarket auto warranty prices are based on your car and your unique situation, so the only way to know how much you would pay is to get a quote.

 A 2017 Toyota with 30,000 miles will fetch a much different price than a 2012 BMW with 80,000 miles.
 Prices also have to do with the average reliability of your car.
 All else being equal, coverage for more reliable cars will be cheaper since the warranty company expects to pay out less.